needle-mirror/com.unity.netcode/Documentation~/ghost-snapshots.md

 <img src="images/snapshot-debugger.png" width="1000" alt="net debug tool">

-To open the tool, go to menu: __Window &gt; Multiplayer &gt; Network Debugger__, and the tool opens in a browser window.
-It displays a vertical bar for each received snapshot, with a breakdown of the snapshot’s ghost types, size etc.
+To open the tool, go to menu: __Multiplayer__ > __Open NetDbg__, and the tool opens in a browser window.
+It displays a vertical bar for each received snapshot, with a breakdown of the snapshot's ghost types, size etc.

 To see more detailed information about the snapshot, click on one of the bars.